dollarshaveclub/postmate/README.md

   url: 'http://child.com/page.html', // Page to load, must have postmate.js.
 This will also be the origin used for communication.
   name: 'my-iframe-name', // Set Iframe name attribute.
 Useful to get `window.name` in the child.
   classListArray: ["myClass"] //Classes to add to the iframe via classList, useful for styling.
+  additionalAttributes: { // additional html attributes to apply to the iframe element.
+    title: 'Example iframe title'
+  }
 });

 // When parent <-> child handshake is complete, data may be requested from the child